 These erring leaders deny God and Christ when they twist God’s grace into something sin.

 Then some ask, “If the church leaders cannot be saved while continuing in sin, can anyone be saved who is ignorant and taught by them?”
 Can Christians be ignorant and be saved?
 Yes.
-Matthew 28:20 implies this very truth showing that after baptism, the Apostles were to teach “them to observe all things that I have commanded you“.
-Yet, these disciples were not willfully ignorant.
-These disciples were neither permitted to alter Jesus’ commands nor to find other teachers who taught things contrary to Christ.
+Matthew 28:20 implies this very truth showing that after baptism, the apostles were to teach “them to observe all things that I have commanded you.”
+However, these disciples were not willfully ignorant.
+These disciples were neither permitted to alter Jesus’s commands nor to find other teachers who taught things contrary to Christ.
 The point is clear.
 Whether the teacher or the disciple, both were to observe all things.
-Jesus’ words in Matthew 28:20 teach us clearly that we can observe all things that Jesus commanded, and that teachers should be able to teach all things or at least have such a sufficient guide of the words of Christ (2 Tim.
-3:16-17).
+Jesus’s words in Matthew 28:20 teach us clearly that we can observe all things that Jesus commanded, and that teachers should be able to teach all things or at least have such an all-sufficient guide of the words of Christ (2 Tim 3:16–17).
 Christians can be perfect by way of observing all of Christ’s commands and yet be imperfect in that they may stumble.